jsnkle/Celtic-Lunar-Seasonal-Calendar/proposed-improvement-25-26.md

 | 11    | **Filleadh** | Returning (beginning movement back toward balance) |
 | 12    | **Aisling** | Vision/Dream (preparation for renewal and threshold) |
 | 13    | **Ré Anann** | Time of Anu (special month that appears only in 13-month years) |

+## Living By This Calendar

+While still living within the conventional Gregorian system, you can begin to notice and honor these natural cycles:

+* **Observe the New Moon** - Each new moon marks the beginning of a new month in this system.
+Take a moment to set intentions aligned with that month's energy.
+* **Honor the Equinoxes and Solstices** - These quarter points mark significant transitions in the solar year.
+The spring equinox is particularly important as it marks the new year in this system.
+* **Notice Natural Patterns** - Begin to observe how plants, animals, and your own energy shift with these lunar and solar cycles.

+By aligning more closely with these natural rhythms, we reconnect with the wisdom of our ancestors and find ourselves more attuned to the living world around us.